canjs/canjs/guides/components.md

 The `init` method is called whenever a new instance of a can.Construct is created.
 Init is where the bulk of your initialization code should go.
-Inside of the init function, the `this` keyword will refer to the new instance, and `this` will contains the arguments passed to the constructor.
+Inside of the init function, the `this` keyword will refer to the new instance, and `this` will contain the arguments passed to the constructor.
 A common thing to do in init is save the arguments passed into the constructor.
 An example is below: